ybychenok/terraform-aws-airship-ecs-service/README.md

-README
-#
+# AWS ECS Service Terraform Module

-This module is Work in Progress!
+- This module is Work in Progress!
 Do not source from github.

+## Features
+* [x] Can be conditionally created
+* [x] Creates all necessary IAM Roles for running an ECS Service
+* [x] Integrated IAM Permissions for KMS
+* [x] Integrated IAM Permissions for SSM
+* [x] Integrated IAM Permissions for S3
+* [x] Create an ECS service, with/without AWSVPC, with/without FARGATE
+* [x] Integrated Cloudwatch Logging
+* [x] Integrated Service Scaling
+* [x] Handling of Creating listener rules to one ALB
+* [x] Exports role arn for adding permissions
+* [ ] Service discovery
+* [ ] SSL SNI Adding for custom hostnames

+## Will not feature
+* [ ] EFS, in theory possible, but stateful workloads should not be on ECS anyway

 ## Simple ECS Service on Fargate with ALB Attached